About Me

 Behind the work

-I grew up in the mountains of South Tyrol, in a place shaped by clarity, calm, and a strong sense of foundations.
+I grew up in the mountains of South Tyrol, a landscape defined by resilience, clarity, and uncompromising foundations.
 Over the past 20 years, life has taken me through Vienna, Madrid, London, Geneva, and Berlin, across cultures, industries, and different ways of leading.
-What stayed with me through all of it was a deep curiosity for people, the organisations they build, how they show up in moments of pressure, and what strong leadership really requires.
+Through all of it, one question remained: How do we show up in moments of pressure, and what does strong leadership actually require?

-Another part of my story began long before my career.
-I was born in Peru and raised in Italy, two worlds that shaped my sense of identity early on.
-Living between origins taught me something no formal training ever could.
-What grounds us doesn’t come from circumstances, roles, or expectations, but from the relationship we build with ourselves.
-Reconnecting with my biological family years later brought a depth that still influences the way I meet others.
+Part of my story began long before my career.
+Born in Peru and raised in Italy, I lived between two worlds that shaped my sense of identity early on.
+This taught me something no formal training could: What grounds us doesn’t come from our roles or expectations, but from the relationship we build with ourselves.
+Reconnecting with my biological family years later added a depth to my life that still influences how I meet others today.

 This is why I coach

-Development isn’t easy.
-It confronts exactly what we’ve spent years building, the way we relate to ourselves, to others, and to the situations we’re in.
-But over time, we become more resilient and learn to stay with ourselves, especially in moments that would usually pull us away.
-This is where leadership changes.
+Real development isn’t easy.
+It confronts the very structures we’ve spent years building.
+But as we learn to stay connected with ourselves, especially in moments that would usually pull us away, leadership changes.

 Because when leaders shift, cultures shift.
 And organisations grow stronger, healthier, and more resilient.